Brent S. Steel

 - 2005 - Visiting Professor, Environmental Resource Management, American University in Bulgaria, Bulgaria.

 - 2005 to present - Affiliate Professor, Water Resources Policy and Management Graduate Program.

 - 2003 to present - Director, Master of Public Policy Program, Oregon State University.

 - 2003 - Fulbright Scholar, Public Administration, University of Botswana, Botswana.

-- 2003 to present - Adjunct Professor, Marine Resource Management Program, Oregon State University.
+- 2003 to present - Affiliate Professor, Marine Resource Management Program, Oregon State University.